Chiguez/EE520_Project/README.md

 enviro
 ```
 From here you should be able to view the robot and followers from http://localhost

+## Improvements
+There are a few improvements that we could improve in the future:
+1. Improve distance between each robot so that there is less space changing
+2. Implement other features such as with keyboard inputs we can add/delete more followers
+3. Add different formations such that robots can flock

 ## Acknowledgements
 - Lectures from https://github.com/tbonaciUW/EEP_520_Spring2021